 At Unadat, we value your privacy.
 Your financial data is yours, and we built Unadat with the idea of anonymity in mind.
-That is why we do not ask you for your name.
+That is why we do not even ask you for your name.

-While we understand that true anonymity is a difficult task to fully attain, we help you reach the next best thing to absolute internet anonymity, if you are willing to put in the work.
-If absolute anonymity is your goal, please read the Complete Guide to Internet Privacy, Anonymity & Security or another internet security book of your choice.
+While we understand that true anonymity is a difficult task to fully attain, we help you reach the next best thing to internet anonymity, if you are willing to put in the work.
+If pursuit of absolute anonymity is your goal, please read the Complete Guide to Internet Privacy, Anonymity & Security or another internet security book of your choice.
 And of course, you can always contact us with any questions or concerns.

 [-] Safe Browsing